 Job-related activities you might need to do include:

 - carrying out work searches

 - applying for jobs and travelling to interviews

 - other agreed actions which increase your likelihood of obtaining employment

-A Claimant Commitment is your record of the responsibilities that you have accepted in return for receiving Universal Credit and the consequences of not meeting them.
-Your Universal Credit payments may be cut if you don’t meet your responsibilities.
+A claimant commitment is your record of the responsibilities that you have accepted in return for receiving Universal Credit and the consequences of not meeting them.
+Your Universal Credit payments may be cut if you do not meet your responsibilities.

-If you do not do what you’ve agreed to in your Claimant Commitment to find work, for example, fail to attend appointments or turn down job offers you may receive a sanction.
+If you do not do what you’ve agreed to in your claimant commitment to find work – for example, if you fail to attend appointments or turn down job offers – you may receive a sanction.

-A sanction is a reduction in your benefit which is imposed if we think you have not completed a mandatory activity you agreed on your Claimant Commitment and you can’t give a good reason to explain why.
+A sanction is a reduction in your benefit which is imposed if we think you have not completed a mandatory activity you agreed on your claimant commitment and you cannot give a good reason to explain why.
 Sanctions are a last resort and you will always be asked for your reasons for your actions before a decision is made.

 If a sanction is applied to your Universal Credit we will tell you how much you will lose and for how long.